Strategic advice in shareholder disputes

 - Do you expect a review of your contract(s), in order to become aware of your position and your rights?

 - Are you looking to be advised in the background, or to make use of our coaching before negotiations with other shareholders or in advance of general meetings?

-- Should we take part in negotiations or general meetings of the shareholders alongside you or instead of you (on your behalf)?
+- Should we take part in negotiations or shareholders’ meetings together with you or on your behalf?

 - Do you want to be informed of your rights in order to compare your situation to that of other shareholders?

 - Do you want to enforce your rights regardless of the consequences?

 In other words, we will present all of the options to you and you can decide whether you would prefer us to pursue your case aggressively or more moderately.

 Once all of these matters have been clarified, we will work out the strategy with you, and possibly some alternative scenarios, which can include:

 - Amendment of the Articles of Association and the Rules of Procedure